 A student who has been absent must, on the day of his return to school, first report to the Discipline Office to present a note written and signed only by a parent or guardian giving the reason for the absence.
-If the absence is due to a medical appointment the student must also present a doctor's note.
-When a student has been absent more than 2 consecutive days, and the absence is due to illness, the student must also bring a doctor's note.

 Absences from school for whatever reason do not excuse a student from the obligation of preparing his class work.